When a person passes away, as well as dealing with their grief, a friend or relative has to deal with the affairs of their loved one.

 - You will always see a qualified lawyer face to face who will manage your case;

-- The lawyer will always be at least a member of STEP, Solicitors for the Elderly or the Law Society Private Client Section;
+- The lawyer will always be at least a member of STEP, WIQS or the Law Society Private Client Section;

 - You will be offered a range of services to suit you – from simply obtaining the Grant of Probate to a full administration of the estate; and